Year Built Est. 2019

 - green roofs on the detached podiums.

-Tower and podium typology evolution – around the early 1990s, Vancouver city planners and architects were exploring more livable building designs.
+Tower and podium typology evolution – during the late 1980s, Vancouver city planners and architects were exploring more livable building designs.
 James Cheng answered the challenge by modifying the tower and podium building typology to be purely residential and activating the street by inserting townhomes into the podium.
-Based on the success of the first project at 888 Beach Avenue, the typology was encouraged by City planners until becoming commonplace and is now known internationally as ‘Vancouverism’.
+Based on the success of the first project at 888 Beach Avenue, the typology was encouraged by City planners until becoming commonplace and is now known internationally.

 Vancouver House is a significant design by maturing the tower and podium building typology through: